The ONSIGHT Projection Report 2026 is out — Read it now →

 "Inconsistency.
 People name the same thing in 500 different ways."

-BIM Specialist, Sweden
+BIM Manager, Sweden

 "Get rid of all contractors that still work on papers."